 Experts predict that the financial sector will benefit from the quantum internet when it comes to securing online transactions.
-The healthcare sectors and the public sectors are also expected to see benefits.
-In addition to providing a faster, safer internet experience, quantum computing will better position organizations to solve complex problems, like supply chain management.
+The quantum internet also yields potential for the healthcare sectors and the public sectors.
+In addition to providing a faster, safer internet experience, quantum computing will better position organizations to solve complex problems, such as supply chain management.

 “It’s clear there’s a lot of promise.
 It’s going to move quickly,” says researcher David Awschalom.
 “But the most exciting part is that we don’t know exactly where it’s going to go.”

 In April, The Harvard Gazette and Nature reported a “conceptual breakthrough” in regards to quantum engineering.
 “This is the realization of a goal that has been pursued by our quantum engineering community for more than two decades,” stated Mikhail Lukin, a Harvard professor and co-director of the Harvard Quantum Initiative.

 That said, scientists state that we remain quite a ways away from the implementation of a quantum internet.
 Prototypes are currently in progress, and experts anticipate its emergence within the next decade.

 Information stored in qubits drives quantum communications.
 This is the the quantum version of bits, as commonly used in regular computers.
 On a quantum network, qubits on the network should experience entanglement with qubits on a connecting network.
 A prominent use-case for this is related to encryption.
 Because entangled objects continually maintain correlation, quantum network users can create encryption codes with the equivalent of private keys.

 New versions of quantum networks link three quantum devices through the principles of quantum entanglement.
 For each device, one qubit of quantum information correlates with it.
 And it can remain entangled with two other qubits.
 Scientists believe that this type of network may be the wave of the future.